dlang-tour/english/gems/unittesting.md

 ### Increasing code coverage

-Unittest are a powerful weapon to ensure bullet-proof applications.
+Unit tests are a powerful weapon to ensure bullet-proof applications.
 A common measurement to check how much of a program is being covered by tests, is the _code coverage_.
 It is the ratio of executed versus existing lines of code.